wp-plugins/calculated-fields-form/README.txt

 * Single Line Text: A classic input field for a one-line text.
 * Number: A classic input field with validation rules for numeric values.
+* Currency: A classic input field for currency values, that allows separator for thousands, and currency symbols.
+* Hidden: A hidden field.
 * Email: A classic input field with validation rules for email addresses.
 * Date: A date field.
 It can be used directly in calculations without a previous conversion or processing.
 * Text Area: A multi-line text field.